Allocution: United States

-In most of the United States, defendants are allowed the opportunity to allocute before a sentence is passed.
-Some jurisdictions hold that as an absolute right.
+Alloculation rights (albeit with some variations in keeping with federalism) are also enshrined at the state level.
 In its absence, a sentence but not the conviction may be overturned, resulting in the need for a new sentencing hearing.
 In the federal system, Federal Rules of Criminal Procedure 32(i)(4) provides that the court must "address the defendant personally in order to permit the defendant to speak or present any information to mitigate the sentence".